barbarer/py4e-int/_sources/tuples/tuplesareimmutable.rst

    print(type(t2))

+If you want to create an empty tuple, you don't need to include a comma:

+.. activecode:: tuplesareimmutable_exercise_3

+   t = ()
+   print(type(t))

 Another way to construct a tuple is the built-in function ``tuple``.
 With no argument, it creates an empty tuple:

-.. activecode:: tuplesareimmutable_exercise_3
+.. activecode:: tuplesareimmutable_exercise_4

    t = tuple()
    print(t) #should print ()

 .. mchoice:: question10_1_1
    :practice: T